 During the 1960s, Rock-n-Roll came into its own as a leading force in the Pop music world.
-A time when many UK bands rose to international fame, one which stood on their own were The Moody Blues.
-Initially debuting in 1965, with the more R&B influenced The Magnificent Moodies album, introducing new members to the band shortly thereafter, the direction and course of history for The Moody Blues would change forever.
+At a time when many UK bands rose to international fame, one that stood on their own was The Moody Blues.
+Initially debuting in 1965, with the more R&B-influenced The Magnificent Moodies album, introducing new members to the band shortly thereafter, the direction and course of history for The Moody Blues would change forever.

-Progressive and unique, they would go on to sell over 70 million albums worldwide, attain 18 platinum or gold-selling albums, and finally earned a rightful place in the Rock and Roll Hall of Fame in 2018.
-A long overdue induction, The Moody Blues remain immersed in touring and bringing 50 years of their music to sold out crowds around the globe.
+Progressive and unique, they would go on to sell over 70 million albums worldwide, attain 18 platinum or gold-selling albums, and finally earn a rightful place in the Rock and Roll Hall of Fame in 2018.
+A long overdue induction, The Moody Blues remain immersed in touring and bringing 50 years of their music to sold-out crowds around the globe.

 With no lack of inspiration, amidst it all, key member John Lodge has kept busy, releasing his new solo album, 10,000 Light Years Ago, in 2015, and more recently, Live from Birmingham: The 10,000 Light Years Tour in late 2017.
 A piece of music he is proud of, on the heels of The Moody Blues shows, Lodge is set to continue solo touring, and with it he brings a treasure chest of surprises to audiences.
 Energized and ready to rock, Lodge recently took the time to chat about the years gone by with The Moody Blues, the work behind his most recent music, what to expect from his solo performances, the potential of new Moody Blues music, plus more.